 How to Choose the Best Pediatric Walker

 Your child’s first steps are important.
-But due to either temporary or permanent mobility challenges, some children will need assistance in order to walk safely and independently.
+However, due to mobility challenges, some children will need assistance to walk safely and independently.
 Our buying guide provides everything you need to know about pediatric walkers, how to choose the best for your child’s unique requirements, and recommends the best products along the way.

 A pediatric walker is a mobility aid that provides balance and stability when walking.
-They are used by children who can bear some weight through their legs and take steps but still required assistance.
-Pediatric walkers are NOT the same as baby walkers.
+They are used by children who can bear some weight through their legs and take steps but still require assistance.
+Pediatric walkers are not the same as baby walkers.

 No, but they are very similar!
 The biggest difference between a walker and a gait trainer is the level of support offered.
 Gait trainers typically offer much more support than walkers and are used with children who cannot bear their weight through their legs, helping kids to learn or relearn how to walk.
 Technically, you can convert a walker into a gait trainer if you were to add many support-type accessories, such as a trunk or pelvic harness.